Meso-Health/meso-clinic/README.md

 [Gradle](https://gradle.org/) is the build tool used by Android Studio.

 In order to run the application, you also need an `.env` file in your root directory for storing private config settings.
-To link your local file with the remote `.env` file in Dropbox, create a symlink:
+We can create a symlink of the remote `.env` file in Dropbox so that all changes to the file will be synced across all developers.

 ```
 $ ln -s /path/to/watsi/Dropbox/UHP/Android/.env /your/working/dir/for/.env